 But what is a refugium, how do you use one and what will it do for your tank.
 These are all questions we will answer further in this post.

-A saltwater refugium is a biological filtration method which will reduce nitrate and phosphate in your aquarium water.
+A saltwater refugium is a biological filtration method that will reduce nitrate and phosphate in your aquarium water.
 They also provide a natural food source for your aquarium inhabitants.
 It consists of a separate compartment where marine macroalgae can grow and thrive and absorb Nitrate and Phosphates.
 Within this compartment, you can grow micro-organisms like copepods which will act as a great food source for your fish.
-Saltwater refugiums normally come in two forms, one that hangs on the side of your tank as a separate unit and another that is built into the sump tank underneath your aquariums.
-Either will dramatically reduce harmful Nitrates and Phosphates within your aquarium.

 The type of refugium you use will depend on the size of your aquarium and the space you have available to install one.